 In 2018, artists Andrew Howe (Shropshire, UK) and Kim V. Goldsmith (NSW, Australia) came together as part of the international art programme, Arts Territory Exchange.

-Both artists have also worked for decades outside their practices in the natural resources and environment sector, and with their common interest in environmental issues, Howe and Goldsmith have spent the past year exploring how they might create an international project presenting the areas of the Fenn’s, Whixall and Bettisfield Mosses (UK) and Macquarie Marshes (Australia) alongside each other.
+Both artists have also worked for decades outside their practices in the natural resources and environment sector, and with their common interest in environmental issues, Howe and Goldsmith spent over a year exploring how they might create an international project presenting the areas of the Fenn’s, Whixall and Bettisfield Mosses (UK) and Macquarie Marshes (Australia) alongside each other.

 On the surface, these areas are vastly dissimilar – one is a raised peat bog inundated with water, the other severely impacted by ongoing drought.
 In addition, the landscape, the issues and management of the Mosses and Marshes all differ in response to their respective climatic and environmental conditions.
 However, both are natural sites of international significance, and both have an impact on or are impacted by land uses.